AqFad2811/epg/README.md

-4/10/2023: Currently using another laptop to update the EPG due to some CPU errors on the old laptop.
+22/11/2023: Currently using a new laptop to update the EPG, the operation will remain the same.

 This is a collection of my EPG's.
 Feel free to use it.